(Dysplastic Nevus; Atypical Nevus)

 Atypical moles are benign melanocytic nevi with irregular and ill-defined borders, variegated colors usually of brown and tan tones, and macular or papular components.
 Patients with atypical moles have an increased risk of melanoma.
 Management is by close clinical monitoring and biopsy of highly atypical or changed lesions.
 Patients should reduce sun exposure and conduct regular self-examinations for new moles or changes in existing ones.

 Atypical moles (AM) are nevi with a slightly different clinical and histologic appearance (disordered architecture and atypia of melanocytes).
-Patients with AM are at increased risk of melanoma.
-It is estimated that about 20% of AM will progress to melanoma.
 Most melanomas arise de novo.
 Risk factors for melanoma include increased number of AM and increased exposure to ultraviolet radiation and sun.
 Some patients have only one or a few AM; others have many.

 The propensity to develop AM may be inherited (autosomal dominant) or sporadic without apparent familial association.
 Familial atypical mole–melanoma syndrome refers to the presence of multiple AM and melanoma in ≥ 2 1st-degree relatives.
 These patients are at markedly increased risk (25 times) of melanoma.